 In the evening, the owners light the lamps in the guest rooms.

-The free-flowing kakenagashi hot spring creates an incredible feeling of calm and relaxation.
+The free-flowing hot spring’s soothing waters cascade in graceful harmony of ambiance and pure relaxation.
 The smell of sulfur fills the air, yubana (white flower-shaped mineral deposits) float gently on the water’s surface, and the silky, smooth texture of the water caresses your skin.
-As you bathe, under the gentle glow of the inn’s lamps, it feels as if the boundary between the water and your body begins to slowly dissolve.
-As you ease deeper into the soothing water, the part of us that longs to reconnect with nature finds relief.
-It’s a priceless experience that you won’t find anywhere else and is the reason I urge you to come enjoy the pleasures of the hot spring at Miura Ryokan.
+As you bathe under the calm night sky, under the gentle glow of the inn’s lamps, it feels as if the boundary between the water and your body begins to slowly dissolve.
+It becomes a night in which that part of you that longs to reconnect with nature is finally able to do so.

-Meals are prepared with local produce from Mt.
-Kurikoma, including wild vegetables, freshwater fish, and buckwheat noodles.
+Meals are prepared with produce from Mt.
+Kurikoma, such as wild vegetables, freshwater fish, and buckwheat noodles.
 Fresh watercress, picked by the inn’s owners every morning, is served as a salad with your breakfast.
-This small inn and the mountain-loving couple who run it, welcome your stay.
-Due to snowfall, the inn is closed half the year during the winter months.
+This quaint inn from the heart of the majestic mountains is lovingly tended to by a loving and welcoming couple who eagerly await your stay.

 A mixed open-air bath is a 3-min walk from the inn.
 It’s right beside a mountain stream.